domshyra-s-playground/containersDemo/README.md

 `dotnet user-secrets -p api.csproj set "Kestrel:Certificates:Development:Password" "your_cert_password"`

-add `your_cert_password` to the env file.
+Then, add `your_cert_password` to the env file.

+#### Starting the containers

 Navigate back to the root directory. `cd ..`

 Run docker desktop, or however you get the docker daemon running.

-run the following command `docker compose -f docker-compose.debug.yml build` to build the containers, then run `docker compose -f docker-compose.debug.yml up` to start the containers.
+run the following command `docker compose -f docker-compose.debug.yml build` to build the containers, then run `docker compose -f docker-compose.debug.yml up` to start the containers for local dev.

-### Docker Compose Debug
+### Debugging the containters (Docker Compose Debug)

+I would recommend opening a separate vscode instance for api and for web.

+Once your containers are up and running you can debug.

+#### Web
-after the containers are running, we run in vscode `Launch Chrome against localhost` to debug the front end.
+run in vscode `Launch Chrome against localhost` to debug the front end.

+#### Api
-For the api we run `Docker .NET Attach (Preview)` then select containersdemo > containersdemo_api_1
+run `Docker .NET Attach (Preview)`, then select containersdemo > containersdemo_api_1 and you'll be debugging both the api and the web.